kursatyurt/kursatyurt/README.md

 Hey there, I am Kursat Yurt,

-I am studying Computational Science and Engineering student at Technical University of Munich.
-Nowadays, I am trying to share my experience in my [blog page](https://kursatyurt.com)
+I am a Ph.D. candidate at the Technical University of Munich.
+Nowadays, I am trying to share my experience on my [blog page](https://kursatyurt.com)

-Here some topics that I am interested in:
+Here are some topics that I am interested in:

 - Computational Fluid Dynamics (CFD)
-- Turbulence and its modelling
 - Multiphysics solvers
-- High Performance Computing
+- High-Performance Computing

 My favorite tools to work with:

 - C++, Python and Fortran
 - MPI and OpenMP
-- OpenFOAM
+- SU2